Supersheep50/hey-look-listen-quiz/README.md

 ## Thank you!

 - Massive thank you to my partner Steph!
 She was a constant source of advice, debugging and ideas.
+She is also the most patient person to ever exist.
-- My mentor Tim for giving me great guidance and advice.
+- My mentor Tim for giving me great guidance and advice and JJ for his review!